-The next ARL Digital Scholarship Institute will take place Monday, July 29–Friday, August 2, 2019, on the University of Rochester campus and hosted by the University Library, University of Illinois at Urbana-Champaign.
+The next ARL Digital Scholarship Institute will be held at the Hyatt Place Champaign on Monday, June 15–Friday, June 19, 2020 and is hosted by the University Library, University of Illinois at Urbana-Champaign.
 The institute will begin at 9:00 a.m. on Monday and will conclude on Friday at 12:00 p.m.

 The learning goals set forth by the ARL DSI are meant to uphold the overarching goal of the ARL Academy, which has been created to “foster the development of an agile, diverse and highly-motivated workforce as well as the inspiring leadership necessary to meet present and future challenges.”

 By the end of the institute, participants will:

 - Describe how digital scholarship fits into higher education and why academic libraries are engaging in digital scholarship

 - Demonstrate confidence in their ability to engage with digital scholarship projects by developing strategies for advancing their roles as contributors, as partners and/or co-creators in digital scholarship projects

 - Identify the hallmarks of digital scholarship/critical elements and methodological principles that qualifies scholarly work as digital scholarship

 - Evaluate different digital scholarship methodologies and tools